monopolize-all/MTSP-using-sectors/README.md

 Please refer to 'Project on MTSP - Pravega.pdf' for details regarding how the code works.

+Note: This is the second implementation of the MTSP algorithm.
+The code structure has chanaged drastically.

 # Running the program

 To run the program, first clone this repository to a local directory.